locationtech/rasterframes/pyrasterframes/src/main/python/docs/concepts.md

 # Concepts

-There are a number of EO concepts that crop up in the discussion of RasterFrames features.
+There are a number of Earth-observation (EO) concepts that crop up in the discussion of RasterFrames features.
 We'll cover these briefly in the sections below.
 However, here are a few links providing a more extensive introduction to working with Earth observation data.

 * [_Fundamentals of Remote Sensing_](https://www.nrcan.gc.ca/maps-tools-and-publications/satellite-imagery-and-air-photos/tutorial-fundamentals-remote-sensing/9309)
 * [_Newcomers Earth Observation Guide_](https://business.esa.int/newcomers-earth-observation-guide)